 However, vocal booths are the most expensive option on this list.
 The majority of these booths cost between $900-$10,000.
 Sometimes, you can find a used one for around $200, but at that price, it may not be very effective.
 In this article, you’ll find ways to get a vocal booth.

 Is Using Egg Cartons for Soundproofing Worth it?

 Using egg cartons for soundproofing is worth it if you have a low budget and need something effective fast.

 It may take time to place egg cartons on your walls, but you will be glad that you did it in the end.
 Not everyone can afford an expensive product or item to reduce sounds.
-Therefore, using a handy, easily accessible item in your home will do the job well.
+Therefore, using a handy, easily accessible item in your home, like the egg crate, will do the job well.